Loading...

 Te matauranga o waho

-In the senior school, Years 11 – 13, a variety of choices are available and guidance will be provided by the school’s careers team and at the senior option nights.
-Students are asked to plan their courses of study with care so that student’s at East Otago High School leave as many doors as possible open for their futures.
+In the Senior School, Years 11 – 13, a variety of choices are available and guidance will be provided by the school’s careers team and at the senior option nights.
+Students are asked to plan their courses of study with care so that students at East Otago High School leave as many doors as possible open for their futures.

 Find out more information about each department below.

-For Year 12 and Year 13 the courses are set up to further extend mathematical minds leading towards tertiary study and career pathways.
+For Year 12 and Year 13, the courses are set up to further extend mathematical minds leading towards tertiary study and career pathways.

 We aim to promote excellence in knowledge, understandings, skills, and attitudes needed to maintain and enhance personal health and physical development.